zumasys/docs/site/accuterm/release-notes/8.0.1010/README.md

 - New licensing model: AccuTerm 8 uses a new licensing model, with per-user licenses, instead of a machine license.
 Administrators can manage licenses for their organization from the Zumasys Customer Portal (portal.zumasys.com).
 To activate the program, you need to select “Activate” from the evaluation notice screen, or from Help -&gt; Activate.
 You will need a valid email address and a license key, which is available to the administrator on the customer portal.
 - New session file format: session configuration files are now stored in JSON format instead of the old “ini” format.
 This will make sharing session profiles between desktop, web and mobile versions easier.
 AccuTerm 8 can still open the old .atcf files, but it will only save changes using the new JSON (.atsp) format.
 The same is true for layout (.atly) files – these are now saved as JSON (.atlp) format.
 - Programmer’s mode: a new option for screen size, Variable, will adjust the screen size (text columns and rows) to fit the window size.
 Previously, only Normal (80 column) and Extended (132 column) were supported.
 This feature will send a “screen resize” signal to the server when the window is resized.
 Applications (vi, JED, jsh) that respond to the “screen resize” signal should automatically adjust the screen for the new size.

-## Deprecated features
+## Deprecated Features

 - Serial port and modem connections: these legacy devices are deprecated.
 While still supported, in order to access these devices in the settings dialog, you must check the “Enable legacy devices” on the General page of the settings.
 - MDI window arrangements (cascade, tile, minimize, maximize): the new UI allows sessions in the main window to be tiled, but the tiled windows cannot be manually resized.
 Normally, the session windows occupy the entire main window.
 - Dialer directory (phone book).
 If you use a modem for connecting to a server, the phone number to dial needs to be entered into a simple phone number dialog.
 The dialer phone book has been eliminated.

 ## Upgrading from prior versions of AccuTerm to AccuTerm 8

 AccuTerm 8 should be installed in a separate directory from other versions of AccuTerm.
 AccuTerm 8 does not share any common components with prior versions of AccuTerm.
 The default installation directory is C:\Program Files\atwin80 (or C:\Program Files (x86)\atwin80 on 64 bit versions of Windows).
 The atwin.ini file has been renamed atwin80.ini.
 The application data directory for AccuTerm 8 is C:\Users\username\AppData\Roaming\Zumasys\atwin80.
 This is where private menu files and ssh key files are stored.